Trouts and Salmon: Family Salmonidae

 King salmon taken at the Seacliff State Beach Pier in 1997 by Rose Costa

 Habitat: King salmon are anadromous, spending part of their life in fresh water and part in salt water.
 Most of their adult life is spent in salt water before returning to their home stream, spawning, and dying.
+In the sea they are found from the surface down to a recorded depth of 1,765 feet.

 King salmon from the Pacifica Pier